If you want to apply to The University of Akron, the regular decision application deadline is August 1 and the fee for the application costs $50.

 ✅ The University of Akron accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to The University of Akron?

-No, The University of Akron is test optional, so you can decide whether to submit your standardized test scores.
-If your scores are higher than the school's average, you may want to send them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, The University of Akron is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is The University of Akron's acceptance rate?

 ✅ The acceptance rate for The University of Akron is 84%.

 What is the early decision acceptance rate at The University of Akron?

 ❌ The University of Akron does not offer early decision.

 Choose one of the options below to find out more about about The University of Akron: